ai-forever/Real-ESRGAN/README.md

 # Real-ESRGAN
 PyTorch implementation of a Real-ESRGAN model trained on custom dataset.
 This model shows better results on faces compared to the original version.
 It is also easier to integrate this model into your projects.

+> This is not an official implementation.
+We partially use code from the [original repository](https://github.com/xinntao/Real-ESRGAN)

 Real-ESRGAN is an upgraded [ESRGAN](https://arxiv.org/abs/1809.00219) trained with pure synthetic data is capable of enhancing details while removing annoying artifacts for common real-world images.

 You can try it in [google colab](https://colab.research.google.com/drive/1YlWt--P9w25JUs8bHBOuf8GcMkx-hocP?usp=sharing) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1YlWt--P9w25JUs8bHBOuf8GcMkx-hocP?usp=sharing)